 Tests such as the First Response claim to give you results as early as 6 days before your period due date.
 It is worth however reading the small print - ‘The First Response kit is over 99 per cent accurate when used on the day of your missed period, your due date and the day prior to your due date.
 The Kit is 62 per cent accurate when used 6 days before the day of your missed period.’

-Other tests like the Clear Blue tester can tell you how far along you are, clearly showing how many weeks it’s been since conception.
+Other tests like the Clear Blue test can tell you how far along you are, clearly showing how many weeks it’s been since conception.
 It does this by measuring the hCG levels in your urine as the further along you get, the more of this hormone you produce.
 It is worth keeping in mind however that this is just an estimate of how far along you are.

 You’ll likely pay more for a digital test too which is understandable.
 And obviously, the more tests you want, the more you should expect to pay.
-For example, the Clear Blue can be bought in a 6 pack for mums who want to take multiple tests to be sure.
+For example, Clear Blue can be bought in a 6 pack for mums who want to take multiple tests to be sure.

 Are expensive tests more accurate than cheaper pregnancy tests?